-By the early 1950's the application of nuclear propulsion to submarine warfare changed the face of the Cold War.
-Under the auspices of Rear Admiral Hiram Rickover, the father of nuclear submarines, the USS Nautilus, launched in 1954, became the world's first nuclear powered submarine.
-In 1955, the Nautilus' maiden journey took her from the Electric Boat yards in New London, Conn., to San Juan, Puerto Rico. the trip covered 1,350 miles in 84 hours, submerged.
-Her reactor gave the nautilus nearly unlimited range and a submerged cruising speed of 20 knots.
-In August 1958 she became the first submarine to travel under the arctic pack ice from Point Barrow, Ak. to Spitsbergen, Norway.
+In 1955, the Nautilus' maiden journey took her from the Electric Boat Yards in New London, Connecticut, to San Juan, Puerto Rico.
+The trip covered 1,350 miles in 84 hours, submerged.
+Her reactor gave the Nautilus nearly unlimited range and a submerged cruising speed of 20 knots.
+In August 1958, she became the first submarine to travel under the arctic pack ice from Point Barrow, Alaska, to Spitsbergen, Norway.

-In the late 1960s, the newer long-range SLBM Poseidon missile replaced the Polaris missiles on some submarines.
-These missiles increased the lethality of the nuclear submarine by carrying ten nuclear warheads.
+In the late 1960s, the newer long-range, sea-launched ballistic missile (SLBM) Poseidon missile replaced the Polaris missiles on some submarines.
+These missiles increased the lethality of the nuclear submarine by carrying 10 nuclear warheads.
 The Polaris paved the way for the development of the Trident system in the early 1970s.
 This successor to the Polaris-Poseidon included the new Ohio class of nuclear submarine, the first vessel of which, the USS Ohio, was launched and commissioned in 1981.

-Ohio-class submarines carry 24 Trident I or Trident II sea-launched ballistic missiles (SLBMs) in their launching tubes.
-The Trident II is a three-stage, solid propellant, inertially, guided missile with a range of more than 4,600 miles.
+Ohio-class submarines carry 24 Trident I or Trident II SLBMs in their launching tubes.
+The Trident II is a three-stage, solid propellant, inertially, guided missile, with a range of more than 4,600 miles.

-Split between the Atlantic and Pacific, ten of the Tridents are based at King's Bay Submarine Base, Ga. and the remaining eight at Naval Submarine Base Bangor, Wash.
-Between eight and eleven of these silent harbingers of death are on patrol beneath the waves at any given time.
-They have two alternating crews, the "Blue" and the "Gold" to allow the Tridents the maximum amount of time on patrol.
+Split between the Atlantic and Pacific, 10 of the Tridents are based at Kings Bay Submarine Base, Georgia, and the remaining eight at Naval Submarine Base Bangor, Washington.
+Between eight and 11 of these silent harbingers of death are on patrol beneath the waves at any given time.
+They have two alternating crews, the "Blue" and the "Gold," to allow the Tridents the maximum amount of time on patrol.

 With further reductions on the sub fleet projected, the total number of Tridents will drop to 14 by 2003.

 The roles of submarines continue to evolve.
-In 1999 during the NATO air war over Yugoslavia, submarines launched 25 percent of all Tomahawk missiles, and plans have been put in motion to convert more attack submarines to this purpose.
+In 1999, during the NATO air war over Yugoslavia, submarines launched 25% of all Tomahawk missiles, and plans have been put in motion to convert more attack submarines to this purpose.

-Studies project the navy will need at least 55 attack submarines by 2015 and 62 by 2025, to augment to urgent security needs worldwide.
+Studies project the Navy will need at least 55 attack submarines by 2015 and 62 by 2025 to augment urgent security needs worldwide.
 To respond to this growing need, the Navy will extend the service lives of its aging Los Angeles-class submarines by three years to a total of 33 years.
 This will postpone the decommissioning of seven Los Angeles subs.

-Through budgetary constraints and military downsizing the navy still has not lost sight of the importance of its submarine fleet.
-Construction at Electric Boat of Seawolf, the newest class of fast attack is underway on two new submarines, the Virginia and the USS Jimmy Carter (SSN 23), both of which are scheduled for launch in 2004.
-When complete the USS Jimmy Carter, named for the former president who served as a officer onboard a nuclear submarine, will be 100 feet longer than the standard 353 foot Seawolf boat.
+Through budgetary constraints and military downsizing, the Navy still has not lost sight of the importance of its submarine fleet.
+Construction at Electric Boat of Seawolf on the newest class of fast attack is underway on two new submarines, the Virginia and the USS Jimmy Carter (SSN 23).
+Both are scheduled for launch in 2004.
+When complete, the USS Jimmy Carter, named for the former president who served as a officer onboard a nuclear submarine, will be 100 feet longer than the standard 353-foot Seawolf boat.
 This extra space is intended to accommodate special warfare and espionage missions.
 Ultimately, the Navy intends to add 30 of this new class of submarine to the fleet.